What is the difference between Plan 65 Benefit Plan C and Benefit Plan F?

 What if I move permanently out of state?

-You can keep your BCBSKS Medicare supplement or transfer to the Blue Cross and Blue Shield Plan of the state to which you are moving.
+You can keep your BCBSKS Medicare Supplement or contact the Blue Cross and Blue Shield Plan of the state to which you are moving.

 Why can't I enroll with you if I live in Johnson or Wyandotte counties?

 BCBSKS is not licensed to sell insurance in Johnson or Wyandotte counties.
 These counties are under the jurisdiction of BCBS of Kansas City.
-You will need to call BCBS of Kansas City.
+For more information, please call the BCBS of Kansas City Plan at 1-888-989-8842 or visit their website at bluekc.com/whatweoffer/individual/medicareplans.

 Are your policies based on attained age or issue age?